Materials Matter: Selecting the Right Material for Corrosion Resistance

 Material Process Controls and Inspection

 The best way to prevent a problem is to detect it before it happens.
-One way to do this is to ensure that the supplier has stringent quality control measures in place for corrosion prevention, beginning with process controls and inspection of outgoing bar stock.
-Inspection can take many forms, from visually ensuring the material is free from surface flaws to performing specialized tests that detect susceptibility to corrosion.
+One way to do this is to ensure that the supplier has stringent quality control measures in place for corrosion prevention, beginning with process controls and inspection of bar stock.
+Inspection can take many forms, from visually ensuring the material is free from surface flaws, to using non-destructive testing techniques, to performing specialized tests that detect susceptibility to corrosion.

 Another way a supplier can help you verify the material’s suitability is to check for levels of specific elements in the material’s composition.
-For corrosion resistance, strength, weldability, and ductility, the starting point is an optimized composition of an alloy.
-As an example, greater quantities of nickel (Ni) and chromium (Cr) in 316 stainless steel than minimally required by ASTM International (ASTM) standard specifications result in materials with better corrosion resistance.
-A supplier should always provide the chemical composition of a material and indicate compliance with standards published by the International Standards Organization (ISO) and ASTM.
+For corrosion resistance, strength, weldability, and ductility; the starting point is an optimized composition of an alloy.
+As an example, greater quantities of nickel (Ni) and chromium (Cr) in Type 316 stainless steel than minimally required by American Society of Testing and Materials (now ASTM International) standard specifications result in materials with better corrosion resistance.
+A supplier should always provide the chemical composition of a material and indicate compliance with standards published by the International Standards Organization (ISO) and ASTM International.

 Ideally, a supplier should inspect components at every step in the manufacturing process.
 A first step is verifying that proper manufacturing work instructions have been followed.
 Once the components are manufactured, further testing should confirm that the parts have been built correctly, with no visual defects or other imperfections that could hamper performance.
 Additional testing should ensure that components operate as intended and are leak-tight.